dart-lang/language/accepted/2.12/nnbd/feature-specification.md

 It is an error for a class with a generative `const` constructor to have a `late final` instance variable.

-It is not a compile time error to write to a `final` non-local or instance variable if that variable is declared `late` and does not have an initializer.
+*It is not a compile-time error to write to a `final` non-local or instance variable if that variable is declared `late` and does not have an initializer.
-For local variables, see the section below.
+For local variables, see the section below.*

 It is an error if the object being iterated over by a `for-in` loop has a static type which is not `dynamic`, and is not a subtype of `Iterable<dynamic>`.